Code Branching Definition — What Is a Branch?

 It is a best practice to merge these changes from the related codeline into the working branch frequently.
 Merging new changes into the branch helps decrease the likelihood and complexity of a merge conflict.
 Your motto should be “merge early, merge often.”

-Every version control system has its own approach to branching.
+Every version control system has its own approach to code branching and merging.
 What some of these systems — like Git, TFS, SVN, and Clearcase for example — have in common is that they do not systematically track the relationships between branches.

 When a developer wants to submit their changes, they need to determine where to merge.
 To overcome this issue, companies often implement complex (and expensive) scripting on top of the VCS.
 Or they might outline a branching strategy on a whiteboard or wiki and just hope that everyone follows along appropriately.